Future Cop: LAPD: Reception

 The game received favorable reviews on both platforms, according to the review aggregation website GameRankings.
-In Japan, where the PlayStation version was ported and published by Electronic Arts Victor under the name Sōkō Kidōtai L.A.P.D. (装甲機動隊L.A.P.D.) on August 5, 1999, Famitsu gave it a score of 29 out of 40.
+In Japan, where the PlayStation version was ported and published by Electronic Arts Square under the name Sōkō Kidōtai L.A.P.D. (装甲機動隊L.A.P.D.) on August 5, 1999, Famitsu gave it a score of 29 out of 40.

 AllGame gave the PlayStation version four stars out of five, saying, "Fun?
 You bet!
 The bottom line is that Future Cop is the ticket for fans of the Strike series and those longing for a third person shooter with personality."

 The Macintosh version was nominated for Best Macintosh Game at the 1998 CNET Gamecenter Awards, which went to Unreal.

-The game reportedly sold only 200,000 units, after which members of the studio split and moved to other studios.